ScottyDoesKnow/raspi-pn532-v2/README.md

 * Major refactoring to clean up the code and make it much easier to understand and use
 * All connection methods are working, there was a bug in the Serial receive method in the raspi-pn532 library
 * Added Pn532SamThread to make usage simple
-* Added Main/MainListener to provide example implementation
+* Added Example to provide example implementation
 * Added Pn532Utility for logging and exception handling
 * Added Pn532ContextHelper